17 June 2019, Kupwara, Kashmir

-Window panes in the room shook violently as a grenade exploded just outside the adjoining house.
-There were sounds of more gunshots then silence.
-One of four Para soldiers of Delta team in the room peeked outside trying to make sense of the situation.
-There was some movement outside and it attracted some gunfire from window of the house where three terrorists were holed up.
+The window panes in the room shook violently as a grenade exploded just outside the adjoining house.
+There were sounds of more gunshots, then silence.
+One of four Para soldiers of the counter-terrorist team in the room peeked outside trying to make sense of the situation.
+There was some movement outside and it attracted some gunfire from the window of the house where three terrorists were holed up.

-Their in-ear radios cackled slightly and then they heard the voice of Rashtriya Rifles Major leading the counter terrorist operation. “ Delta, can you confirm number of tangos and their positions ?”
+Their in-ear radios crackled slightly and then they heard the voice of Rashtriya Rifles Major leading the counter-terrorist operation. “ Delta 1, can you confirm the number of tangos and their positions?”

-A message was sent to RR Major outside, “There are atleast two contacts on other side of wall.
+A message was sent to RR Major outside, “There are at least two contacts next to the common wall.
 If there are more, they must be in the next room.
-We are in position to breach the wall.”
+We are in a position to breach.”

 “Roger Delta.
 We are standing by to enter the house as soon as you breach.”